darkfire000/gsc-rust/README.md

 [![Build Status](https://travis-ci.org/egee-irl/rust-docker.svg?branch=unstable)](https://travis-ci.org/egee-irl/rust-docker)
 [![Discord](https://discordapp.com/api/guilds/183740337976508416/widget.png?style=shield)](www.egee.io)

-Host your own dedicated game server and quickly and simply as possible by running one command:
+Host your own dedicated game server and quick and simple as possible by running one command:

 ``docker-compose up``

-That's right - this single command will result in your very own dedicated game server.
+That's right - a single command will result in your very own dedicated game server!
 And its fully cross-platform; run it on Linux *or* Windows.
 That's the power of containers!

 ## Getting Started
 To get started, you'll need to install Docker & Docker-Compose.